Auxlo-xyz/auxlo-neo/README.md

 # AuxloNeo

-**The edge-native AI agent.** Runs on Cloudflare Workers -- zero servers, global low-latency, free tier eligible.
+**The edge-native AI agent.** Runs on Cloudflare Workers -- zero servers, global low-latency.

 AuxloNeo is the stripped-down, edge-first version of [auxloclaw](https://github.com/Auxlo-xyz/auxloclaw).
-Where auxloclaw is a full daemon (35k lines, SQLite, subprocesses, WebSocket connections), AuxloNeo is ~6,000 lines of TypeScript that gives you a multi-provider AI agent with tool calling, session memory, and channel integrations -- all on Cloudflare's free tier.
+Where auxloclaw is a full daemon (35k lines, SQLite, subprocesses, WebSocket connections), AuxloNeo is ~6,000 lines of TypeScript that gives you a multi-provider AI agent with tool calling, session memory, and channel integrations -- all on Cloudflare.

 ## What you get